The plunger, or French press, coffee device is well recognised throughout the world. Everyone has one, knows someone with one or has seen one.

 I like to blend the cold brew with some almond milk in a saucepan for a warm, smooth morning drink.
 It works well with decaf also!

-There you have it, time to dig out your coffee plunger and get creative!
+There you have it, time to dig out your French Press and get creative!
 Enjoy!